dapr/samples/read-kubernetes-events/README.md

 # Read Kubernetes events

-This tutorial will show an example of running Dapr with a Kubernetes Events Input bindg.
-You'll be deploying the [Node](./node) application along with components [described](./node/components/).
+This tutorial will show an example of running Dapr with a Kubernetes events input binding.
+You'll be deploying the [Node](./node) application and will require a component definition with a Kubernetes event binding [component](./deploy/kubernetes.yaml).

 ## Sample info
 | Attribute | Details |